Construction Careers

 If you'd like to find out which construction careers provide the most stability we invite you to read The Top 10 Most Stable Construction Jobs.

 Architect Architects design structures, including residential houses, commercial buildings, and bridges.
-Architects can work independently as consultants, often own their own business, or work for an architectural or engineering firm.
-Bachelor's degree $73,090
+They can work independently as consultants, own their own businesses, or work for architectural or engineering firms.
+Bachelor's degree $95,168

-Brickmasons, Blockmasons, and Stonemasons Brickmasons, blockmasons, and stonemasons (masons) work with concrete blocks, bricks and other stone-based construction materials to build decorative buildings, vaneers, fences, walls, and walkways.
-High school diploma or equivalent $44,950
+Brickmasons, Blockmasons, and Stonemasons These professionals work with concrete blocks, bricks, and other stone-based materials to build decorative buildings, veneers, fences, walls, and walkways.
+High school diploma or equivalent $57,300

-Carpenter Carpenters work with wood to build various structures, including furniture, building frameworks, doorframes, rafters, partitioners, cabinetry, and siding.
+Carpenter Carpenters work with wood to build various structures, including furniture, building frameworks, doorframes, rafters, cabinetry, and siding.
 Specialized carpenters can develop elaborate interiors for buildings and homes.
-High school diploma or equivalent $39,940 per year
+High school diploma or equivalent $56,350

-Carpet, Floor, and Tile Installers and Finishers Carpet, floor, and tile installers and finishers put in and repair flooring.
-Job descriptions include installing and repairing tile, vinyl flooring, carpet, decorative stone flooring and wood flooring.
+Carpet, Floor, and Tile Installers and Finishers These installers and finishers put in and repair flooring, including tile, vinyl, carpet, decorative stone, and wood flooring.
 Tile installers often remodel kitchens and bathrooms.
-High school diploma or equivalent $34,540 per year
+High school diploma or equivalent $44,300

-Cement Masons, Concrete Finishers, Segmental Pavers, and Terrazzo Workers Cement masons, concrete finishers, and terrazzo workers all work with concrete in the process of construction.
-They create foundations for buildings, lay patios, build concrete floors, help build dams, and roadways.
-High school diploma or equivalent $34,340
+Cement Masons, Concrete Finishers, Segmental Pavers, and Terrazzo Workers These professionals work with concrete in the construction process, creating foundations for buildings, laying patios, building concrete floors, and assisting in the construction of dams and roadways.
+High school diploma or equivalent $58,000

-Commercial Industrial Designers Industrial designers create the conceptual designs and schematics for all sorts of consumer products, such as appliances, vehicles and toys.
-They focus on developing unique styles, optimal functionality and the best user experience possible.
-Bachelor's degree $59,610
+Commercial Industrial Designers Industrial designers create conceptual designs and schematics for consumer products, such as appliances, vehicles, and toys, focusing on unique styles, optimal functionality, and the best user experience possible.
+Bachelor's degree $77,030

-Construction Workers Construction workers are typically manual laborers and helpers that perform the basic, physical tasks that are required to construction buildings, homes, bridges and other structures.
-Their work is typically physically demanding. on-the-job training $32,300
+Construction Workers Construction workers are manual laborers and helpers who perform basic physical tasks required to construct buildings, homes, bridges, and other structures.
+Their work is typically physically demanding.
+On-the-job training $48,060

-Construction and Heavy Equipment Operator Construction equipment operators drive and operate heavy equipment and machinery used in excavation, transportation of materials, and construction of building, roadways, bridges and other structures.
-High school diploma or equivalent $40,980
+Construction and Heavy Equipment Operator These operators drive and operate heavy equipment and machinery used in excavation, transportation of materials, and construction of buildings, roadways, bridges, and other structures.
+High school diploma or equivalent $48,290

-Construction and Building Inspectors Construction and building inspectors inspect buildings and structures to make sure they're safe and meet all federal and state building codes, contract specifications, and local ordinances.
-Bachelor's degree $53,450
+Construction and Building Inspectors Inspectors ensure buildings and structures are safe and meet all federal and state building codes, contract specifications, and local ordinances.
+Bachelor's degree $65,790

-Construction Managers Construction managers manage the construction process for buildings, bridges, roads and other structures.
-The are responsible for all aspects of construction, including planning, coordinating, budgeting and supervising construction projects.
-Bachelor's degree $82,790
+Construction Managers Construction managers oversee the construction process for buildings, bridges, roads, and other structures, including planning, coordinating, budgeting, and supervising projects.
+Bachelor's degree $104,900

-Drafters Drafters use specialized software and design programs to convert designs developed by engineers and architects into plans that be use by construction workers and managers.
-Drafters may specialize in civil, electrical, architectural or mechanical drafting.
-Associate's degree $49,630
+Drafters Drafters use specialized software and design programs to convert designs developed by engineers and architects into plans that can be used by construction workers and managers.
+They may specialize in civil, electrical, architectural, or mechanical drafting.
+Associate's degree $60,290

-Electricians Electricians design, install and repair electrical systems that control lighting, and control systems in homes, buildings, cities, businesses and factories.
-High school diploma or equivalent $49,840
+Electricians Electricians design, install, and repair electrical systems that control lighting and control systems in homes, buildings, cities, businesses, and factories.
+High school diploma or equivalent $61,550

-Landscape Architects Landscape architects design and develop plans for outdoor landscapes, including parks, homes, buildings, campuses, and other recreation areas.
-Landscape architects focus both landscape function and aesthetics.
-Bachelor's degree $64,180
+Landscape Architects Landscape architects design and develop plans for outdoor landscapes, including parks, homes, buildings, campuses, and other recreation areas, focusing on both function and aesthetics.
+Bachelor's degree $70,630

-Pipelayers, Plumbers, Pipefitters, and Steamfitters Plumbers, pipefitters, and steamfitters install and repair pipes that transport gasoline, fuels and other liquids to homes, businesses, factories and cities.
-High school diploma or equivalent $49,140
+Pipelayers, Plumbers, Pipefitters, and Steamfitters These professionals install and repair pipes that transport gasoline, fuels, and other liquids to homes, businesses, factories, and cities.
+High school diploma or equivalent $61,380

-Roofers As their name suggests, Roofers install roofs on residential and commercial buildings.
-The build roofs using a variety of materials including traditional shingles, asphalt, ceramic and metal.
-On-the-job training $35,290
+Roofers Roofers install roofs on residential and commercial buildings using a variety of materials including traditional shingles, asphalt, ceramic, and metal.
+On-the-job training $48,890

-Surveyors, Cartographers, Photogrammetrists, and Surveying Technicians Cartographers and photogrammetrists analyze and interpret geographic data which they collect in order to develop charts and maps for education and political uses.
-Surveyors and surveying mapping technicians help cartographers and photogrammetrists collect data and take measurements used to create maps.
-Bachelor's degree $57,440
+Surveyors, Cartographers, Photogrammetrists, and Surveying Technicians Cartographers and photogrammetrists analyze and interpret geographic data to develop charts and maps.
+Surveyors and surveying technicians collect data and measurements to assist in creating these maps.
+Bachelor's degree $72,420

 Source: BLS